Web-eWorks/microluxe20/src/markdown/microluxe20_handbook.md

 # Introduction

 Microluxe20 is a minimalist tabletop role-playing game designed with simplicity in mind.
 Using an easy-to-grasp, yet extremely robust stat/skill framework, Microluxe20 allows for crafting exciting encounters that are fun and fluid, emphasizing storytelling and player interaction over the traditional "straight-jacket" skill systems found in many modern tabletop games.

-Microluxe20 Space is an adaptation of the core Microluxe20 rules to a science-fiction setting, with rules for everything from cybernetics to space-flight included.
+Microluxe20 Space is an adaptation of the core Microluxe20 rules to be played in a science-fiction setting, with rules for everything from cybernetics to space-flight included.
+Microluxe20 Space comes with a 'batteries-included' default setting, but the rules are designed to be easily portable to any number of custom settings.

 ## First Steps